 - Promote innovative nursing research in MetS and related MCC: its complexity, relatedness, biodiversity, and impact for individuals and families using a precision health ecological perspective.

-- Develop and sustain a research infrastructure of resources to support and accelerate early career scientists in exploring MetS and related MCC.
+- Develop and sustain a research infrastructure of resources to support and accelerate early-career scientists in exploring MetS and related MCC.

-- Facilitate development of sustainable interdisciplinary collaborative teams dedicated to building the science of MCC from a precision health ecological perspective.
+- Facilitate the development of sustainable interdisciplinary collaborative teams dedicated to building the science of MCC from a precision health ecological perspective.

 Deborah Chyun, PhD, RN, FAHA, FAAN